 Healthcare is a complex industry with many moving parts, from the doctors and nurses who provide care, to the orderlies stocking shelves, to the pharmaceutical companies and medical device manufacturers creating products.

-Add to that, healthcare reform which is driving massive amounts of change, including the rise of healthcare consumerism, in which patients are becoming more accountable for their cost of care and expect more from the care experience.
+adding to the complexities, healthcare reform is driving massive changes, including the rise of healthcare consumerism, in which patients are becoming more accountable for their cost of care and expect more from the care experience.

 Steps to an Optimized Healthcare Supply Chain